siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 205 Continuity, Closure, and Medium Intuition.md

 In that sense it is already a fluid-mechanics theory.
 The fluid is electromagnetic energy itself, while the familiar hydrodynamic variables arise later as coarse-grained summaries of the deeper transport closure.

+Appendix 219 develops one corollary of that fluid picture for passive regions: complete transport data on a closed boundary constrain the interior strongly enough to determine passive transport there, and relative unloading of a region raises its local transport speed and can therefore create a faster transport corridor.

+Appendix 220 develops the complementary corollary for bounded modes: matter is the persistent closed causal loop of that same Maxwellian transport.